AdamsMP92/NuMagSANS/README.md

 We greatfully acknowledge financial support from the National Research Fund of Luxembourg (AFR Grant No. 15639149, CORE Grant DeQuSky, and PRIDE MASSENA Grant).

 We thank our colleagues for stimulating discussions and valuable scientific exchange:
-Dr. I. Titov,
+I. Titov,
-Dr. E. P. Sinaga,
+E. P. Sinaga,
-Dr. V. Kuchkin,
+V. Kuchkin,
-Dr. A. Stellhorn,
+A. Stellhorn,
-Dr. D. Honecker,
+D. Honecker,
-Dr. J. Leliaert,
+J. Leliaert,
-Dr. E. Jefremovas,
+E. Jefremovas,
 S. Liscak.
 Their insights and perspectives have indirectly contributed to the conceptual and computational development of this work.